Walking Distance: Critical response

-"Walking Distance" has continued to be one of the most popular and critically acclaimed of all Twilight Zone episodes.
+"Walking Distance" has continued to be one of the more popular and critically acclaimed of all Twilight Zone episodes.
 Paul Mandell of American Cinematographer wrote: "[Walking Distance] was the most personal story Serling ever wrote, and easily the most sensitive dramatic fantasy in the history of television."
 The episode was listed as the ninth best episode in the history of the series by Time in celebration of the series' 50th anniversary.

-In an audio recording of an early 1970s lecture at Ithaca College included in Twilight Zone DVD packages, Serling was critical towards the episode, feeling in retrospect that his relative inexperience as a writer at the time was apparent in the screenplay.
-However, Jodi Serling said in a 2019 interview with SyFy Wire that "Walking Distance" was her father's favorite episode of the show because it was "a very personal story for him" and there were "pieces of him in it".
-Serling stated it was her favorite episode as well due to her father's connection to it, further saying: "My father every summer would take a ride from our place on Cayuga Lake, which is in Ithaca, and he would ride an hour to Binghamton, New York, and revisit his hometown.
+In an audio recording of an early 1970s lecture at Ithaca College included in Twilight Zone DVD packages, Serling was critical toward the episode, feeling in retrospect that his relative inexperience as a writer at the time was apparent in the screenplay.
+However, his daughter Jodi Serling said in a 2019 interview with SyFy Wire that "Walking Distance" was her father's favorite episode of the show because it was "a very personal story for him" and there were "pieces of him in it".
+She stated it was her favorite episode as well due to her father's connection to it, saying: "My father every summer would take a ride from our place on Cayuga Lake, which is in Ithaca, New York, and he would ride an hour to Binghamton, New York, and revisit his hometown.
 It was like his private journey of seeing his old house.
 It's still there on Bennett Ave., going on the merry-go-round — which isn't the same merry-go-round — and walking the streets as he did when he played marbles with his friends.
-That episode is so nostalgic [for me] because it's so much about my dad, I can't help but see him."
+That episode is so nostalgic [for me] because it's so much about my dad.
+I can't help but see him."

 Soundtrack releases

-Due to the high popularity of the episode and the music itself the score has received several releases on CD in its original film version in monoaural sound and two re-recordings in stereo as well, one done by Joel McNeely with the Royal Scottish National Orchestra (the only complete version) and the other by William T. Stromberg conducting the Moscow Symphony Orchestra.
+Due to the high popularity of the episode and the music, the score has received several releases on CD in its original film version in monoaural sound and two re-recordings in stereo as well, one done by Joel McNeely with the Royal Scottish National Orchestra (the only complete version) and the other by William T. Stromberg conducting the Moscow Symphony Orchestra.
 Orchestrator John Morgan enlarged all sections of the orchestra for the latter, referring to Samuel Barber's Adagio for Strings as Herrmann's main influence on the score in the liner notes.
-Composer/pianist Tom Alexander included the piece "Excerpts From Walking Distance" on his 2016 solo piano album, Overbrook Avenue.
+Composer/pianist Tom Alexander included the piece "Excerpts from Walking Distance" on his 2016 solo piano album Overbrook Avenue.